CRISPR

-Cas9 (or "CRISPR-associated protein 9") is an enzyme that uses CRISPR sequences as a guide to recognize and cleave specific strands of DNA that are complementary to the CRISPR sequence.
-Cas9 enzymes together with CRISPR sequences form the basis of a technology known as CRISPR-Cas9 that can be used to edit genes within organisms.
+Cas9 (or "CRISPR-associated protein 9") is an enzyme that uses CRISPR sequences as a guide to recognize and open up specific strands of DNA that are complementary to the CRISPR sequence.
+Cas9 enzymes together with CRISPR sequences form the basis of a technology known as CRISPR-Cas9 that can be used to edit genes within living organisms.
 This editing process has a wide variety of applications including basic biological research, development of biotechnological products, and treatment of diseases.
-The development of the CRISPR-Cas9 genome editing technique was recognized by the Nobel Prize in Chemistry in 2020 which was awarded to Emmanuelle Charpentier and Jennifer Doudna.
+The development of the CRISPR-Cas9 genome editing technique was recognized by the Nobel Prize in Chemistry in 2020 awarded to Emmanuelle Charpentier and Jennifer Doudna.

-In 2022, in a proceeding at the United States Patent and Trademark Office (interference 106,115), the Patent Trial and Appeal Board decided that the inventor for the US patent covering application of CRISPR-Cas9 in eukaryotic cells is Feng Zhang, a professor of the Broad Institute.

 History

+The CRISPR/Cas system evolved in nature as a means for bacteria to protect themselves from invading viruses and bacteriophages by inserting pieces of their DNA into the host genome.
+This allowed the adaptive immune system to respond accordingly on a subsequent infection.
+It was discovered in Streptococcus pyogenes and later found across many other species.

 Repeated sequences

 The discovery of clustered DNA repeats took place independently in three parts of the world.
-The first description of what would later be called CRISPR is from Osaka University researcher Yoshizumi Ishino and his colleagues in 1987.
-They accidentally cloned part of a CRISPR sequence together with the "iap" gene (isozyme conversion of alkaline phosphatase) from the genome of Escherichia coli which was their target.
-The organization of the repeats was unusual.
-Repeated sequences are typically arranged consecutively, without interspersing different sequences.
-They did not know the function of the interrupted clustered repeats.
+The first description of what would later be called CRISPR is Ishino, et al. in 1987.
+They accidentally cloned part of a CRISPR sequence together with the iap gene (isozyme conversion of alkaline phosphatase) from Escherichia coli.
+The organization of the repeats surprised them, as clustered repeated sequences are more typically arranged consecutively, without interspersing sequences.

-In 1993, researchers of Mycobacterium tuberculosis in the Netherlands published two articles about a cluster of interrupted direct repeats (DR) in that bacterium.
-They recognized the diversity of the sequences that intervened in the direct repeats among different strains of M. tuberculosis and used this property to design a typing method that was named spoligotyping, which is still in use, today.
+In 1993, van Solingen et al., published two articles about a cluster of interrupted direct repeats (DR) in that bacterium.
+The team recognized the diversity of the sequences that intervened in the direct repeats among different strains of M. tuberculosis and used this property to design a typing method called spoligotyping, which remains in use.